 - 1. B.2.1.
-Scientific Evidence, Theories, Models of Practice, and Frames of Reference Apply scientific evidence, theories, models of practice, and frames of reference that underlie the practice of occupational therapy to guide and inform interventions for persons, groups, and populations in a variety of practice contexts and environments. - 2.
+Scientific Evidence, Theories, Models of Practice, and Frames of Reference - Apply scientific evidence, theories, models of practice, and frames of reference that underlie the practice of occupational therapy to guide and inform interventions for persons, groups, and populations in a variety of practice contexts and environments. - 2.
 B.3.2.
 Interaction of Occupation and Activity Demonstrate knowledge of and apply the interaction of occupation and activity, including areas of occupation, performance skills, performance patterns, context(s) and environments, and client factors. - 3.
 B.3.3.
-Distinct Nature of Occupation Explain to consumers, potential employers, colleagues, third-party payers, regulatory boards, policymakers, and the general public the distinct nature of occupation and the evidence that occupation supports performance, participation, health, and well-being. - 4.
+Distinct Nature of Occupation - Explain to consumers, potential employers, colleagues, third-party payers, regulatory boards, policymakers, and the general public the distinct nature of occupation and the evidence that occupation supports performance, participation, health, and well-being. - 4.
 B.3.6.
 Activity Analysis Demonstrate activity analysis in areas of occupation, performance skills, performance patterns, context(s) and environments, and client factors to implement the intervention plan. - 5.
+B.3.7.
+Safety of Self and Others Demonstrate sound judgment in regard to safety of self and others and adhere to safety regulations throughout the occupational therapy process as appropriate to the setting and scope of practice.
+This must include the ability to assess and monitor vital signs (e.g., blood pressure, heart rate, respiratory status, and temperature) to ensure that the client is stable for intervention. - 6.
 B.4.9.
-Remediation and Compensation Demonstrate an understanding of the intervention strategies that remediate and/or compensate for functional cognitive deficits, visual deficits, and psychosocial and behavioral health deficits that affect occupational performance. - 6.
+Remediation and Compensation - Demonstrate an understanding of the intervention strategies that remediate and/or compensate for functional cognitive deficits, visual deficits, and psychosocial and behavioral health deficits that affect occupational performance. - 7.
 B.4.11.
-Assistive Technologies and Devices Explain the need for and demonstrate strategies with assistive technologies and devices (e.g., electronic aids to daily living, seating and positioning systems) used to enhance occupational performance and foster participation and well-being. - 7.
+Assistive Technologies and Devices Explain the need for and demonstrate strategies with assistive technologies and devices (e.g., electronic aids to daily living, seating and positioning systems) used to enhance occupational performance and foster participation and well-being. - 8.
 B.4.12.
 Orthoses and Prosthetic Devices Explain the need for orthotics, and design, fabricate, apply, fit, and train in orthoses and devices used to enhance occupational performance and participation.
-Train in the safe and effective use of prosthetic devices. - 8.
+Train in the safe and effective use of prosthetic devices. - 9.
 B.4.13.
-Functional Mobility Provide training in techniques to enhance functional mobility, including physical transfers, wheelchair management, and mobility devices. - 9.
+Functional Mobility - Provide training in techniques to enhance functional mobility, including physical transfers, wheelchair management, and mobility devices. - 10.
 B.4.14.
-Community Mobility Provide training in techniques to enhance community mobility, and address transportation transitions, including driver rehabilitation and community access. - 10.
+Community Mobility - Provide training in techniques to enhance community mobility, and address transportation transitions, including driver rehabilitation and community access. - 11.
 B.4.16.
-Dysphagia and Feeding Disorders Demonstrate interventions that address dysphagia and disorders of feeding and eating, and train others in precautions and techniques while considering client and contextual factors. - 11.
+Dysphagia and Feeding Disorders - Demonstrate interventions that address dysphagia and disorders of feeding and eating, and train others in precautions and techniques while considering client and contextual factors. - 12.
 B.4.17.
-Superficial Thermal, Deep Thermal, and Electrotherapeutic Agents and Mechanical Devices Define the safe and effective application of superficial thermal agents, deep thermal agents, electrotherapeutic agents, and mechanical devices as a preparatory measure to improve occupational performance.
-This must include indications, contraindications, and precautions. - 12.
+Superficial Thermal, Deep Thermal, and Electrotherapeutic Agents and Mechanical Devices - Define the safe and effective application of superficial thermal agents, deep thermal agents, electrotherapeutic agents, and mechanical devices as a preparatory measure to improve occupational performance.
+This must include indications, contraindications, and precautions. - 13.
 B.4.18.
-Grade and Adapt Processes or Environments - Assess, grade and modify the way persons, groups, and populations perform occupations and activities by adapting processes, modifying environments, and applying ergonomic principles to reflect the changing needs of the client, sociocultural context, and technological advances. - 13.
-B.6.1.
-Scholarly Study Locate and demonstrate understanding of professional literature, including the quality of the source of information, to make evidence-based practice decisions in collaboration with the occupational therapist. \ Explain how scholarly activities and literature contribute to the development of the profession. - 14.
+Grade and Adapt Processes or Environments - Assess, grade and modify the way persons, groups, and populations perform occupations and activities by adapting processes, modifying environments, and applying ergonomic principles to reflect the changing needs of the client, sociocultural context, and technological advances.

+- 14. B.6.1.
+Scholarly Study Locate and demonstrate understanding of professional literature, including the quality of the source of information, to make evidence-based practice decisions in collaboration with the occupational therapist.
+Explain how scholarly activities and literature contribute to the development of the profession. - 15.
 B.6.2.
-Quantitative and Qualitative Methods Understand the difference between quantitative and qualitative research studies. - 15.
-B.6.3.
-Scholarly Reports Demonstrate the skills to understand a scholarly report.
+Quantitative and Qualitative Methods - Understand the difference between quantitative and qualitative research studies.